danmysak/ipa-parser/README.md

-# ipa-parser
+# IPA parser for Python
-Python phonetically aware library for parsing IPA transcriptions.
+This is a phonetically aware Python library for parsing IPA transcriptions.